-But along the coastline of the peninsula, the land and climate become very inviting indeed, which is one reason why all the ancient civilizations flourished here.
-The mountains that fringe the central plateau are, in their turn, fringed by a narrow strip of green and fertile plains, producing a variety of climates and products that make Turkey a miniature continent and veritable Garden of Eden.
+It is only near the coastline of the peninsula that the land and climate become more kindly.
+The mountains that fringe the central plateau are, in their turn, fringed by a narrow strip of green and fertile plains, producing a variety of climates and products that make Turkey a miniature continent.
 On the Black Sea coast there is rain and dense vegetation through all the four seasons.
-Istanbul, which sits astride the cross currents of the Black Sea in the north and the Mediterranean in the south, gets a blanket of snow in winter but is famed for its dry and breezy summer climate.
+Istanbul, which sits astride the cross currents of the Black Sea in the north and the Mediterranean in the south, often becomes as cold and muggy as New York, but in the summer it is famed for its dry and breezy days.